DeeVine/slack-bolt-app/README.md

 Get .env keys from your slack app and add them to .env file, see .env.example

-Run app with command 'node app.js' or npm 'run start'
+Run app with command 'node app.js' or 'npm run start'